thegenemyers/FASTGA/README.md

 You can also call FastGA on a single source, e.g. ```FastGA A```, in which case FastGA compares A against itself, carefully avoiding self matches.
 This is useful for detecting repetititve regions of a genome (and their degree of repetitiveness), and for finding homologous regions between haplotypes in an unphased genome assembly, or one that is phased but not split into separate haplotype files.

+FastGA will use soft-mask information recorded in the inputs.
+In a source FastA file, unmasked sequence should be in upper-case and an masked intervals in lower-case.
+If FastGA detects this convention then the underlying machinery records the masks and uses them in determining which seeds to use in it's alignment search, i.e. any adaptive seed that is masked is not used.
+By default, FastGA does not employ soft-masking, to do so you must specify the -M option (and of course, the inputs have masks).

 FastGA uses the adaptamer seed idea of Martin Frith which means that ```FastGA A B``` does not find the same set of alignments as ```FastGA B A``` as the adaptamers of A and B are not the same.